- Jun 1, 2023

 – The worker does not face financial risks;

-– Remuneration is based on working hours alone;
+– Payment depends on working hours alone;

 – The worker uses equipment provided by the employer;